Defense keys Gering boys, girls in prep basketball sweep of McCook

 McCook came back to cut the lead to 48-44 on a 3-pointer by Shawna Wilkinson with 40 seconds to play.
 Nickie Todd buried one of two free throws for a five-point lead.

-McCook made it a two-point game as Brooklyn Gillen nailed a trey at the buzzer.
+McCook made it a two-point game as Brooklyn Gillen nailed a 3-pointer at the buzzer.

 Hrasky led the Bulldogs with 23 points followed by Pszanka with nine and Nickie Todd with seven.